davegreenwood/FLAME_Maya/README.md

 * A file, `userSetup.py`, is provided that shows an example of how to load modules from a virtual environment, this should be edited to include the path to your own virtual environment.
 This file should be placed in the `MAYA_SCRIPT_PATH`.

 * Edit the model path in `flame_plugin.py` - future versions will load the model from the Maya interface.
+This is the model from the FLAME project - here we use the generic model.
+The model files can be obtained from the project website <http://flame.is.tue.mpg.de> .

 * Place the `flame_plugin.py` in the `MAYA_PLUG_IN_PATH`.

 * Place `flame_load.py` in Maya's `PYTHONPATH`.
 This can be set in a number of ways - the Maya documentation gives detailed examples.
 The provided `userSetup.py` can be used to achieve this.

 ### Usage